karimfatkhul/AIS-Connector-Libraray/docs/source/implementation.rst

 		    }

-If you want to scan for only specific types of peripherals, you can instead call startLeScan(UUID[], BluetoothAdapter.LeScanCallback), providing an array of UUID objects that specify the GATT services your app supports.
+If you want to scan for only specific types of peripherals, you can instead call startLeScan(UUID[], BluetoothAdapter.BtleScanCallback), providing an array of UUID objects that specify the GATT services your app supports.

 Here is an implementation of the BluetoothAdapter.LeScanCallback, which is the interface used to deliver BLE scan results: